 The Wine: Pagadebit 2021

-Tenuta Santa Lucia Pagadebit is a skin-contact wine made from biodynamic grapes grown in Emilia-Romagna, Northern Italy.
+Tenuta Santa Lucia Pagadebit is a white wine made from biodynamic grapes grown in Emilia-Romagna, Northern Italy.

 The Producer: Tenuta Santa Lucia